 At John Cabot Academy we aim to equip our students with the knowledge, understanding and skills to use information and communication technology creatively and purposefully.
 A key aspect of this lies in being digitally literate.
 Online technologies play a huge role and so providing a broad and balanced e-safety education is vital to ensuring that students can navigate the online world safely and positively.
 Students learn about e-safety during ICT lessons and through regular assemblies.
-Our Key member of staff responsible for E-Safety is Mr G Foster.
+Our Key member of staff responsible for E-Safety is Jo Shipp.

 Prevent is about safeguarding people and communities from the threat of terrorism.
 Prevent is 1 of the 4 elements of CONTEST, the Government’s counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism.

 Incidents of extremism and radicalisation are rare and as such when they do occur, make the news.
 As with all safeguarding issues, it is important to be vigilant, and not complacent, but also not to panic.

 Prevent defines extremism as: “vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces”

 Radicalisation is defined by the UK Government within this context as “the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.”